amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/braket_remote.rst

 ========================

 The remote device of the PennyLane-Braket plugin runs quantum computations on Amazon Braket's remote service.
 The remote service provides access to hardware providers and a high-performance simulator backend.

 A list of hardware providers can be found `here <https://aws.amazon.com/braket/hardware-providers/>`_.

-The `simulator <https://aws.amazon.com/braket/features/>`_ is particularly suited for executing circuits with high qubit numbers, where parallelization is needed to handle the exponential scaling notorious for simulating quantum computations on classical hardware.
+The `simulator <https://aws.amazon.com/braket/features/>`_ is particularly suited for executing circuits with high qubit numbers, where parallelization is needed to handle the exponential scaling notorious to simulating quantum computations on classical hardware.

 Usage
 ~~~~~

 After the Braket SDK and the plugin are installed, you immediately have access to the Braket devices in PennyLane.

-To instantiate an AWS device that communicates with the Braket service:
+Instantiate an AWS device that communicates with the Braket service like this:

 >>> import pennylane as qml
 >>> s3 = ("my-bucket", "my-prefix")